-Our management, with the participation of our President and CEO and our Chief Financial Officer, conducted an evaluation pursuant to Rule 13a-15 promulgated under the Securities Exchange Act of 1934, as amended, of the effectiveness of our disclosure controls and procedures as of December 31, 2016.
-On January 4, 2016, we acquired Alcatel Lucent in a purchase business combination and as permitted by the Commission, our management has excluded the acquired business from its assessment of the effectiveness of disclosure controls and procedures as of December 31, 2016.
+Our management, with the participation of our President and CEO and our Chief Financial Officer, conducted an evaluation pursuant to Rules 13(a)-15(e) and 15(d)-15(e) under the Securities Exchange Act of 1934, as amended ("the Exchange Act"), of the effectiveness of our disclosure controls and procedures as of December 31, 2017.
 Based on such evaluation, our President and CEO and our Chief Financial Officer have concluded that our disclosure controls and procedures were effective.

-Disclosure controls and procedures means controls and other procedures that are designed to ensure that information required to be disclosed by us in the reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the Commission's rules and forms, and that such information required to be disclosed by us in the reports that we file or submit under the Exchange Act is accumulated and communicated to our management, including our principal executive and principal financial officers, or persons performing similar functions, as appropriate to allow timely decisions regarding required disclosures.
+Disclosure controls and procedures mean controls and other procedures that are designed to ensure that information required to be disclosed by us in the reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the Commission's rules and forms, and that such information required to be disclosed by us in the reports that we file or submit under the Exchange Act is accumulated and communicated to our management, including our President and CEO and our Chief Financial Officer, or persons performing similar functions, as appropriate to allow timely decisions regarding required disclosures.

-Management's annual report on internal control over financial reporting Our management is responsible for establishing and maintaining adequate internal control over financial reporting for Nokia.
-Our internal control over financial reporting is designed to provide reasonable assurance to our management and the Board regarding the reliability of financial reporting and the preparation and fair presentation of published financial statements.
+Management's annual report on internal control over financial reporting

+Our management is responsible for establishing and maintaining adequate internal control over financial reporting for Nokia.
+Our internal control over financial reporting is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation and fair presentation of published financial statements.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-Therefore, even those systems determined to be effective can provide only reasonable assurances with respect to financial statement preparation and presentation.
-Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may decline.
+Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-Our management evaluated the effectiveness of our internal control over financial reporting based on the COSO framework (2013 version).
-Our evaluation excluded the business acquired through the Acquisition of Alcatel Lucent which we acquired on January 4, 2016.
-Alcatel Lucent's sales constituted approximately 51% of our sales for fiscal year 2016, and Alcatel Lucent's assets constituted approximately 42% of our total assets as of December 31, 2016.
-Based on this evaluation, our management has assessed the effectiveness of Nokia's internal control over financial reporting at December 31, 2016 and concluded that such internal control over financial reporting is effective.
+Our management evaluated the effectiveness of our internal control over financial reporting using the criteria described in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Tredway Commission ("COSO").
+Based on this evaluation, our management has assessed the effectiveness of Nokia's internal control over financial reporting at December 31, 2017 and concluded that such internal control over financial reporting is effective.

-The effectiveness of our internal control over financial reporting as of December 31, 2016 has been audited by PricewaterhouseCoopers Oy, an independent registered public accounting firm, as stated in their report which appears on page 214 of this Annual Report on Form 20-F.
+The effectiveness of our internal control over financial reporting as of December 31, 2017 has been audited by PricewaterhouseCoopers Oy, an independent registered public accounting firm.
+Refer to "Report of independent registered public accounting firm" of this Annual Report on Form 20-F.